-- The identification of significant data gaps, connectivity gaps, and technological gaps, as well as the opportunity for new approaches, data sources, and technologies to solve them. - Developing sector-specific and cross-cutting data communities while having a thorough understanding of the data ecosystem in Africa and elsewhere. - Determining the most important concerns regarding finance, resources, and capacity to be utilised as inputs for a roundtable with development partners and follow-up actions. - Determination of prospects for improving and coordinating the Open Data programme with the SDGs and the future. - Determining the issues, commitments, and priorities that will help the Data Roadmap for Sustainable Development moving forward. - Identify the most critical gaps hindering the adoption and deployment of community networks and making sure data is available to the community at all times
+- The identification of significant data gaps, connectivity gaps, and technological gaps, as well as the opportunity for new approaches, data sources, and technologies to solve them. - Develop sector-specific and cross-cutting data communities while having a thorough understanding of the data ecosystem in Africa and elsewhere. - Determine the most important concerns regarding finance, resources, and capacity to be utilised as inputs for a roundtable with development partners and follow-up actions. - Determination of prospects for improving and coordinating the Open Data programme with the SDGs and the future. - Determine the issues, commitments, and priorities that will support the Data Roadmap for Sustainable Development moving forward.

+• Identify the most critical gaps hindering the adoption and deployment of community networks and ensure that data is available to the community at all times.

-To successfully host this session, four (4) speakers will be invited to talk at this proposed session to discuss their experiences in closing data gaps and advancing the use of data and evidence to guide decisions on national policies, institutional strategies, investments, and the creation and delivery of programmes.
-Stories of achievement, difficulties encountered, and tried-and-true solutions will all be discussed.
+To successfully host this session, four speakers will be invited to discuss their experiences in closing data gaps and advancing the use of data and evidence to guide decisions on national policies, institutional strategies, investments, and the creation and delivery of programmes.
+Stories of achievement, difficulties encountered, and tried-and-true solutions will be discussed.
 The moderator will set the stage and ask each panellist a question.
-Following that, each resource person and audience member will participate in a discussion.
+Next, resource persons and audience members will participate in the discussion.